 This includes specific stationery such as a calculator, a ruler or a certain colour pen that some exams may require.
+Make sure to check BEFORE you get to school.
 On that note, make sure the stationery that you have is actually working (and even get back-ups just in case).
 There’s nothing worse than your one pen running out 10 minutes into your exam.
 Other things to remember include your student card (if you’re at university) or your ID (if you are writing matric).

 3. Have your bag Packed and Ready to go.

 Now that you have everything you need, it’s time to pack it all into your bag.
 Again, this may sound simple, but having your bag packed and ready to go will save you some time in the morning and will help you to avoid leaving anything behind.

 It is important to be well fueled for an exam, as concentrating and writing for hours at a time takes a toll on your brain and body.
 That’s why having a filling and nutritious breakfast prepped for the morning will ensure you have enough time to have a good meal without the rush in the morning.
 If you have a long day ahead of you or are writing multiple exams in the day, make sure to also prepare some snacks to keep your stamina up throughout the day.

 5. Give your notes a final read over and then have an early night.

 Easier said than done, but trust us – nothing good will come of a coffee-fueled-all-nighter.
 So take our advice and give your notes a final read and then call it a day (especially if you have an early exam the next morning).
 Also try avoid watching ‘just one episode’ of your favourite series before bed, or scrolling through Instagram and Facebook.
 Studies have show that limiting screen time before bed can help you fall asleep more easily.